Evolutionary dynamics of any multiplayer game on regular graphs: Results

-To formally analyze the evolutionary dynamics, we construct the system as described in Supplementary section~\ref{sec_system}.
-There are two key concepts, the frequency of $i$-players (i.e., individuals employing strategy $i$), denoted as $x_i$, where $\sum_{i=1}^n x_i=1$, and the probability of an $i$-player being adjacent to a $j$-player, denoted by $q_{i|j}$, with $\sum_{j=1}^n q_{j|i}=1$.
-By separating different time scales, we find that $q_{i|j}=x_i(k-2)/(k-1) +\theta_{ij}/(k-1)$, where $\theta_{ij}=1$ if $i=j$ and $\theta_{ij}=0$ otherwise (Supplementary section~\ref{sec_edgePC}).
+To formally analyze the evolutionary dynamics, we construct the system as described in Supplementary Note~\ref{sec_system}.
+According to pair approximation~\cite{ohtsuki2006simple}, there are two key concepts, the frequency of $i$-players (i.e., individuals employing strategy $i$), denoted as $x_i$, where $\sum_{i=1}^n x_i=1$, and the probability of an $i$-player being adjacent to a $j$-player, denoted by $q_{i|j}$, with $\sum_{j=1}^n q_{j|i}=1$.
+By separating different time scales, we find that $q_{i|j}=x_i(k-2)/(k-1) +\theta_{ij}/(k-1)$, where $\theta_{ij}=1$ if $i=j$ and $\theta_{ij}=0$ otherwise (Supplementary Note~\ref{sec_edgePC}).
 In other words, the value of $q_{i|j}$ can be determined by the value of $x_i$.

 To express necessary computations, we introduce a variation of $\mathbf{k}$, denoted as $\mathbf{k}_{+l}=(k_1,k_2,\dots,k_l+1,\dots,k_n)$, where $\sum_{l=1}^n k_l=k-1$.
 This represents a co-player configuration in which there is at least one $l$-player.
 Among the remaining $k-1$ co-players, the numbers of players adopting strategies $1,2,\dots,n$ are $k_1,k_2,\dots,k_n$, respectively.